Plant DetailShow Menu

 Description

-Boxelder is a deciduous tree in the Sapindaceae (soapberry) family and has the greatest range of all the maples.
+Boxelder is a deciduous tree in the maple family (Sapindaceae) and has the greatest range of all the maples.
 In North Carolina, it grows from the upper coastal plain into the piedmont and mountain regions.
 It is dioecious, having both male and female trees; the male trees are more prized because they are less messy.
 It is fast growing so has weak, brittle wood.
 Its leaves are pinnately compound and there are often 3 leaflets present resembling poison ivy (Toxicodendron radicans).
 Boxelder tolerates most levels of light except shade, prefers moist locations, often found along waterways, flood plains and wooded areas.
 It is relatively short-lived, can be weedy.
 It has little commercial value other than as a pulp tree.

 Family name Sapindaceae (formerly Aceraceae)